 UNDERPINNING - Underpinning is the process of modifying an existing foundation system by extending it to or into subsurface strata that is deeper and more stable than the near surface soil that sup- ports the existing foundation system.
 This is done to provide vertical support that is not present in the existing design.
 Methods of underpinning include the construction of footings, stem walls, driven piling or drilled piers.

 VENT- POWERED WITH A HYDRO-STAT – Many pier & beam foundations have inadequate ventilation and/or drainage.
 The result of this is excessive moisture migrating under the home and remaining there.
-Long term moisture under homes causes rotten wood, upheaval, compressed soil and eventually a sagging foundation.
+Long term moisture under homes causes rottVentilation and cross ventilation are one of the keys to long-term ownership of a pier & beam foundation.
+Pen wood, upheaval, compressed soil and eventually a sagging foundation.
 A powered fan can be installed at an existing vent location which draws air out from under the home creating cross-ventilation.
 This cross ventilation helps in evaporation of moisture under the house in the soil, concrete and wood.
 The use of a hydrostat allows the fan to only turn on when moisture levels under the house reach pre-determined levels.